InvictusNavarchus/gemini-history-manager/README.md

 ### Performance
 *   **Large Dataset Impact**: With a very large number of stored conversations, users might experience slowdowns in the dashboard when loading, filtering, or searching, as all processing is done client-side.
-*   **DOM Observation Overhead**: While efforts are made to optimize it, the continuous observation of the Gemini page for new chats can have a minor performance footprint.
+*   **DOM Observation Overhead**: The continuous observation of the Gemini page for new chats can have a minor performance footprint.

 ### Platform & Browser Compatibility
 *   **Firefox Prioritized**: Primary development and testing are done on Mozilla Firefox.